sanssushi/scala-exercises/README.md

 # scala-exercises
-Scala 3 bits and pieces
+Scala 3 Bits and Pieces